 The Silent Steppe is an enthralling story of a family living through one of the most traumatic periods of Soviet history, as seen through the eyes of a young boy growing up in a family of Kazakh nomads.
 It encompasses the horrors of political persecution and famine in the 1930s, and culminates in the author’s first-hand account of the Battle of Stalingrad and his long trek home through freezing winter conditions after being wounded and discharged from the Red Army.

-This vivid personal story tells of the devastating consequences for ordinary people of totalitarianism and dictatorship.
+This vivid personal story tells of the devastating consequences of totalitarianism and dictatorship for ordinary people.
 Shayakhmetov describes scouring the fields with his mother for a few ears of corn, and journeying alone across frozen rivers in the wolf-haunted steppe.
-It is a tale which chronicles the extremes of human behaviour in adversity – from the government officials feasting on delicacies while those around them starve, to the peasants who share their last scraps of food with a young visitor,as collectivisation is ruthlessly imposed.
+It is a tale which chronicles the extremes of human behaviour in adversity – from the government officials feasting on delicacies while those around them starve, to the peasants who share their last scraps of food with a young visitor, as collectivisation is ruthlessly imposed.

-The Silent Steppe was launched on Wednesday 21 June at Royal Overseas League with a talk from Jan Butler and Questions and Answers with author Mukhamet Shayakhmetov.
+The Silent Steppe was launched in June 2006 at the Royal Over-Seas League with a talk from Jan Butler and a Q&A session with author Mukhamet Shayakhmetov.